- Codeage Beauty Tonic provides 1500mcg of biotin (vitamin B7), along with a blend of essential nutrients.

 Beauty Tonic Vitamins.

-Codeage Beauty Tonic supplement offers a high dose of biotin, a blend of vitamin B complex, whole food vitamins C and E, phytoceramides, pantothenic acid, folate, minerals, organic astaxanthin, and an organic food blend to support overall beauty and wellness.*
+Codeage Beauty Tonic supplement offers a blend of biotin, vitamin B complex, whole food vitamins C and E, phytoceramides, pantothenic acid, folate, minerals, organic astaxanthin, and an organic food blend.

-• Codeage beauty vitamins supplement includes an organic food blend featuring guava, lemon peel, amla berry, holy basil, annatto, bamboo shoot, sesbania, and mustard seed.
+- This beauty vitamins supplement also includes an organic food blend featuring guava, lemon peel, amla berry, holy basil, annatto, bamboo shoot, sesbania, and mustard seed.

-• This beauty vitamins supplement is vegan, non-GMO, dairy-free, gluten-free, and soy-free, making it suitable for those with dietary restrictions or allergies.
+- This beauty vitamins supplement is vegan, non-GMO, dairy-free, gluten-free, and soy-free, making it suitable for various dietary preferences.

-• Codeage beauty supplement is manufactured in the USA with global ingredients in a cGMP-certified facility, ensuring its quality, purity, and safety.
+- Codeage Beauty Tonic is manufactured in the USA with globally sourced ingredients in a cGMP-certified facility for quality and purity.

 Supplement Facts